 Q. Can I travel?

 A patient who has got a newly transplanted kidney is free to travel as long as they observe treatment recommendations.
-Patients should always ensure they have enough medicine with them, and should always make sure to take their doctor’s phone number with them.
+Patients should always ensure that they have enough medication with them, and should always make sure to take their hospital’s phone number with them.

 Q. Will I be able to keep working and/or go to school?

 Once you have received a kidney transplant and have recovered completely from the surgery, you may return to work or school within approximately 6-8 weeks.

 Q. My doctor said there are medications to take after the transplant.
 What do they do?

-As a transplant patient, you will need to take immunosuppressive medications to stop your body from rejecting the donor’s kidney.
-These medications protect the kidney from attack by your immune system.
+As a transplant patient, you will need to take immunosuppressive medications to stop your body from rejecting the transplanted kidney.
+These medications protect the kidney from attack by your own immune system.
 These oral medications must be taken daily for as long as you have the transplanted kidney.

-To stay healthy, you should stay away from people who have contagious conditions such as colds, flu, or chicken pox.
+To stay healthy, you should stay away from people who have contagious conditions such as colds, flu or chicken pox.
 When you leave the hospital after transplant, it is necessary that you take the correct dose of medicine, and that you visit your nephrologist in Delhi on a regular basis.
-Your physician can regularly check your kidney performance and suggest you medicine as per your condition.
+Your physician can regularly check your kidney tests and suggest you medicine as per your condition.

 Q. What do I do to take good care of my kidney transplant?

 To keep a transplanted kidney healthy, you need to take good care of it.
 Following treatment guidelines are the answer to maintaining healthy kidney.
 You will need to: